ZystemProd/map-veto/README.md

     5. Check the 'Hide Map Preview' to hide the map image.
     > **Note**
     >
-    > This settings won't save for next time running this software
+    > These settings won't save for next time running this program.

+## Bugs & Support
+Bugs & Support
+Connect with me on Discord in the [overlay](https://discord.com/channels/801938615730307092/1295352407177564241) channel.

 ## License
 This project is licensed under the terms of the MIT license.